 The implementation of the revised investment strategy approved in February 2019 involved Fund Manager appointments to new Infrastructure Equity, Private Debt and Bonds mandates.
 The Bonds mandate was fully funded in May 2020, while the Infrastructure Equity was fully drawn down in December 2021.
-An additional commitment to a new Private Debt fund was made during 2021/2022 and the drawdown to both funds continued throughout the financial year.
+The drawdowns to the Private Debt funds continued throughout 2022/2023 financial year.